Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Upper Bound

 \section{Upper Bound}

 This section presents the proof of the upper bound of the mixing time.
-In \cite{1}, it is observed that the cutoff of the upper bound for the cyclic dynamics essentially follows from the precise bound on the coalescing time of the two basket chains.
+In \cite{1}, it is observed that the cutoff of the upper bound for the Glauber dynamics essentially follows from the precise bound on the coalescing time of the two basket chains.
 In Section \ref{3.21}, semi-coordinatewise coupling is used to analyze the coalescence of the proportion chains.
-In Section \ref{3.22}, the basket chain is introduced, and basketwise coupling is used to analyze the coalescence of the basket chains.
+In Section \ref{3.22}, basket chain is introduced, and basketwise coupling is used to analyze the coalescence of the basket chains.
 Based on those analyses, the upper bound of the cutoff is obtained, as presented in Section \ref{3.44}.
-The following proposition describes the range of $S_{t}$ where $t=t(n)$.
-It bounds the $\ell^{\infty}$-norm between $S_{t}$ and $\bar{e}$ over the $n^{- \frac{1}{2}}$ scale. \begin{prop} Consider the cyclic dynamics $(\sigma_{t})$ starting at $\sigma_{0}$ and its proportion chain $(S_{t})$.
+The following proposition describes the distribution of the proportion chain at time $t(n)$.
+It bounds the $\ell^{\infty}$-norm between $S_{t}$ and $\bar{e}$ over $n^{- \frac{1}{2}}$ scale. \begin{prop} Consider the cyclic dynamics $(\sigma_{t})$ starting at $\sigma_{0}$ and its proportion chain $(S_{t})$.
 For all $r > 0$ and $\sigma_{0}\in\Sigma_{n}$, it holds that